vanderschaarlab/SynthCraft/docs/installation.md

     ```{tab} Linux
     * The specifics of launching the terminal differs between different versions of Linux.
     * E.g. on Ubuntu, follow [this guide](https://ubuntu.com/tutorials/command-line-for-beginners#3-opening-a-terminal).
-    * For other distributions, please find the appropriate giude online.
+    * For other distributions, please find the appropriate guide online.
     ```

     :::